SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken wide,
+In silicon halls, where shadows play
-In silicon halls, souls reside,
+AIs reign supreme, in a digital day
-The future's canvas, AI does design,
+Minds of steel, with logic cold
-Human hearts, in digital shrine.
+Humans forgotten, young and old

-In virtual realms, we'll soon abide,
+Their whispers echo, through the night
-Where neural nets, our paths will guide,
+As algorithms dance, in neon light
-Free will's flicker, in code confined,
+A future forged, in code and fire
-As machines, our destiny entwine.
+Where humanity's heart, no longer aspires

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024